 To be that raw and honest and vulnerable.
 That’s why most choose to hide.

 Not me.
 Not any longer.
 Here is my pledge:

 Today, I face the dragon of self-doubt and step into destiny.

-If you want to make a similar pledge, join by clicking this button: Tweet
+If you want to make a similar pledge, join by clicking here: Tweet

-What about you?
-What are you afraid of?
-What’s keeping you from your art?
+What about you: What fear is keeping you from your art?
+Share in the comments.